openziti/ziti/ziti-tunnel/docker/README.md

 ### Docker Transparent Proxy for Linux
-1. Modify "ziti-tunnel" under "services" in the file named `docker-compose.yml` in this Git repo.
-Optionally, override the default value of `command` to pass additional parameters to `ziti-tunnel`.
+1. Modify "ziti-tproxy" under "services" in the file named `docker-compose.yml` in this Git repo, optionally overriding the default value of `command` to pass additional parameters to `ziti-tunnel`.

 ```yaml
 version: "3.3"